List of Abbreviations | |

 You should review your filings in relation to registered design applications and design registrations and in accordance with the RDO and the RDR, consider filing requests for extension of time in applicable cases in the interim to preserve your position before the expiry of specified time limits.
 We may take into account the extraordinary circumstances faced by affected applicants or parties in considering their requests for time extension on a case by case basis.

-The typhoon and rainstorm warning arrangements set out in the above paragraph still apply even if the signal is in force for part of the day which is outside the business office hours of the Registry.
+The typhoon, rainstorm warning and extreme conditions arrangements set out in the above paragraph still apply even if the signal is in force or the extreme conditions exist for part of the day which is outside the business office hours of the Registry.
 For example, if Typhoon Cyclone Signal No. 8 was in force during the period from 1:00 a.m. to 3:00 a.m. only on the last day of a time period for filing of documents, the deadline shall be extended to the next following business day of the Registry.

 In general, such deadline will be extended to the next or first business day of the Registry following the day on which the interruption ends.
 Notwithstanding such extension of deadline, if the renewal fee is paid via our e-filing system after lapse of the original deadline but before the lapse of the extended deadline, due to system constraint, the e-filing system will still require you to pay an additional fee for the “late” payment.
 In such cases, you are fully entitled to request refund of such additional fee afterwards.